BlueStar03/destiny-saga/aetha-dreavi.md

 - Wilds Spirits: their charge are natural features, like trees, hills, cave, even creature populations, schools of fish.

-- Bastion Spirits: their charge are developed places. like roads, houses, towns, and castles.
+- Keeper Spirits: their charge are developed places. like roads, houses, towns, and castles.

 - Familiar Spirits: their charge are people. it can be a single person, a family, their descendant, or a lineage.